britton-jb/sentinel/README.md

 ### Custom Routes
-If you want to customize the routes, or use your own controller endpoints you can do that by overriding the individual routes shown
+If you want to customize the routes, or use your own controller endpoints you can do that by overriding the individual routes listed.
-below:

 ### Auth Error Handler
 If you'd like to write your own custom authorization or authentication handler change the `auth_handler` Sentinel configuration option to the module name of your handler.
+[FIXME](or could they just override the default one?)

 It must define two functions, `unauthorized/2`, and `unauthenticated/2`, where the first parameter is the connection, and the second is information about the session.

-## Notes
-2.0.0 attempted to utilize the semantic versioning tradition of increasing the major version on breaking changes.
-There are many breaking changes in this update.

 ## Contributing/Want something new?
 Create an issue.
 Preferably with a PR.
 If you're super awesome